 If you have already had a heart attack, talk to your doctor about your risk for sudden cardiac arrest.
 They may prescribe a type of medication known as a beta-blocker to reduce your risk of SCA.
-If you have previously experienced cardiac arrest or if you have elevated risk factors like abnormal heart valves, they may recommend an ICD or wearable defibrillator to help prevent a recurrence.
+If you have previously experienced a cardiac arrest or if you have elevated risk factors, like abnormal heart valves, your doctor may recommend an ICD or wearable defibrillator to help prevent a recurrence.

 Most importantly, be consistent about getting annual check-ups with your doctor.
 They can spot the risk factors—like abnormal heart rhythms, prediabetes, and high cholesterol—early on and provide you with a preventative plan of action.

 What to Do in the Event of a Cardiac Arrest

 Almost all instances of SCA are reversible if treated immediately.
 If you see someone who is experiencing cardiac arrest, call 911 immediately and express the urgent need for emergency medical services.

 There are two steps required to restore the victim’s heart rhythm and save their life:

 - Heart defibrillation

 If at all possible, get your hands on an automatic external defibrillator.
 Public environments like offices, hotels, or gyms typically have AED devices for cases of emergency.
 One person should immediately start administering CPR while another person retrieves the defibrillator.